MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-phases.md

 **Applies to**: All customers using SharePoint Online

-In case you are still using SharePoint 2013 workflows, limit SharePoint 2013 workflows the use during the SharePoint Online migration.
+In case you are still using SharePoint 2013 workflows, limit the use of SharePoint 2013 workflows during the SharePoint Online migration.

 | Step(s) | Description | Impact |
 |:-------|:-----|:-------|